-There may be another cost imposed as well -- one associated

-with the phrase "willingness to pay."
-Recent headlines speak of actual or looming default because citizens or legislatures are no longer willing to support debt service.
+There may be another cost imposed as well -- one associated with the phrase "willingness to pay."
+Recent headlines speak of actual or looming default because citizens or legislatures in various parts of the country are no longer willing to support debt service.
 And, in Orange County, a large issuer publicly put in question the validity of its own debts.
 Whether sincere or a negotiating ploy, these expressions of uncertainty may have added a new premium for legal risk.